 Starting on November 5, the Milford Indoor Farmers' Market will be held from 10 a.m. to 1 p.m. every other Saturday through April. ...

-The Exeter United Methodist Church is pleased to announce the dates for our upcoming community turkey dinners.
-All are invited to join on...
+The Exeter United Methodist Church is pleased to announce the upcoming community turkey dinner on April 8, with service starting at 5 p.m....

 The Silver Swing gala will raise awareness of domestic and sexual violence, raise funds for the critical support to victims and survivors and...

 Join Omni Mount Washington Hotel and Resort as it recreates one of history’s most fateful events.
 On Saturday, April 8, the property is...